jo-37/shell-bash/README.md

 Debugging output can be enabled in a similar way.

+## Procedural vs OO interface

+The procedural interface acts as a wrapper for the OO interface with a hidden object instance.
+Despite syntax, there is no difference in funtionallity between

+`$sh->run('something', ...)`

+and

+`sh 'something', ...`

+The only difference is _when_ the instance of Shell::Run is created.
+With `use Shell::Run 'shell'` it happens in a `BEGIN` block and with `$shell = Shell::Run->new(name => 'shell')` at runtime.

+So use the OO interface

+- if you like it more
+- if need a reference to the `run` subroutine
+- if you want to catch errors from the `new` constructor at runtime

+and use the procedural interface

+- if you like it more
+- if you prefer a terse syntax

 # USAGE

 The procedural interface's behaviour can be configured by arguments given